Card chat & mentions

 The chat input supports three trigger characters, and each one pulls a different kind of thing into the conversation.
 This is the surface that makes AI-assisted development feel like you're wiring things together instead of writing paragraphs.

-@ — documents
+@ — documents and memory

 - Strips the leading